ckarwin/Galactic_Center_Machine_Learning/README.md

 <br />

-## Converting the Mopra Data to Column Densities in GalactoCentric Radii <br />
+## Converting the Mopra Data to Column Densities in Galactocentric Radii <br />

   - The brightness temperature of the gas is stored in a data cube, with dimensions of longitude, latitude, and gas velocity.
 The first step to process the data is to run **plot_rotation.py**, which calls **gas_strucutre_module.py**.